ffhibnese/Model-Inversion-Attack-ToolBox/README.md

-# ModelInversionAttackBox
+# Model_Inversion_Attack_Box

-A toolbox for model inversion attacks.
+A comprehensive benchmark for model inversion attacks, which is easy to get started.

 ## Introduction

+> TODO

 ## Model Inversion Attacks